Ruohan-Li/Ruohan-Li.github.io/_pages/about.md

 analytical methods to interpret Earth system dynamics.

-In my PhD, I'm working on projects combining satellite data, real-world measurements, and radiative transfer models (RTM).
-I use machine learning to improve the estimation and forecasting accuracy of surface Downward Shortwave Radiation (DSR).
+In my PhD, I'm working on projects combining satellite data, real-world measurements, and radiative transfer models (RTM), supervised by Dr. Dongdong Wang.
+I use machine learning to improve the estimation and forecasting accuracy of surface Downward
+Shortwave Radiation (DSR).
 Now, I'm looking into machine learning that integrates physical laws to improve how we understand environmental changes.